Need help financing your business? Start with the resources on this page. You can use

 Online Research Tools

-Encyclopedia of Small Business: Entrepreneurs will gain how-to information that they can apply to their own business including financing, financial planning, business plan creation, market analysis, sales strategy, tax planning, human resource issues and more.
+Gale Virtual Reference Library: Browse the Business subject area for e-books on financing, financial planning, business plan creation, market analysis, sales strategy, tax planning, human resource issues and more.

 Small Business Reference Center: Use this resource to learn about business basics such as starting a company, operations management, sales and more.
 Search by business areas and find information by business types.